SeedWebs/seed-social/readme.txt

 == Changelog ==

+= 2.0.5 =
+* Date: 21 Feb 2023
+* Fix: Unable to save button text.
+* Fix: Fix "Facebook API" to be able to get count shared to show.

 = 2.0.4 =
 * Date: 9 Nov 2022
 * Fix: Sanitize all settings.
 Security issues when using unfiltered_html on multisite.